Skip to main content

 Profitable

-Accurate monitoring of the final concentration in the dilution process of resins (or binders) can prevent costly reworking of the batch.
-Classical laboratory control methods are often inadequate - they are time-consuming and results are only available with a delay.
-As a result, these methods do not allow continuous monitoring.
+Precise monitoring of the final concentration in the dilution process of resins (or binders) can prevent costly rework of the batch.
+Classical laboratory control methods are often inadequate - they are time-consuming and results are only available with delay.
+Thus, these methods do not allow continuous monitoring.
 Errors quickly lead to quality fluctuations or rejects.

 Challenges